ahaywood/Web-Interactivity-and-Engagement/chapter-4/index.md

 </div>
 ```

-The WordPress function we used is 'wp_nav_menu()'.
+The WordPress function we used is `wp_nav_menu()`.
 We are using the options array here in a way we haven't before.
-We are defining an array explicitly with the array( ) object and then adding the options with their value (key/value pair).
-The options I included are sort_column and container_class.
-More information about this and the other options that are available can be found here: [https://codex.wordpress.org/Function_Reference/wp_nav_menu](https://codex.wordpress.org/Function_Reference/wp_nav_menu)
+We are defining an array explicitly with the `array()` constructor and then adding the options with their value (key/value pair).
+The options I included are `sort_column` and `container_class`.
+More information about this and the other options that are available can be found here: [https://codex.wordpress.org/Function\_Reference/wp\_nav\_menu](https://codex.wordpress.org/Function_Reference/wp_nav_menu)

 ##### Step 3: Save and Upload